Monthly Archives: May 2015

 Gail Chumbley is author of memoir River of January

-My mother worked for the US Postal Service.
-She went to work in the early sixties, when we were still in grade school and stayed on until her retirement at age sixty five.
-The woman had four kids and a house, and a yard, and she probably was pretty overwhelmed—something I now understand.
-To get an extra pair of hands my parents decided to house a student each term who attended a business school in Spokane called Kinman Business School.
-Lord knows what kind of credential awaited these secretaries-in-training after completion, but these girls ended up learning shorthand, typing, and similar office skills.
+There were four kids, a house, and a yard, and Mom probably was pretty overwhelmed—something today I fully understand.
+For help my parents decided to host a student each term who attended a secretarial school in Spokane, called Kinman Business University.
+Lord knows what kind of credential awaited these young ladies after completion, but students did acquire skills such as shorthand, typing, filing, and other tasks.

-Our house was constantly in a state of chaos, with noise, messes—people coming and going and generally a hectic backdrop of activity.
-But walking into Corrine’s small quarters felt like a completely different world, a world of order and gravity.
+Our house was constantly in a state of chaos, with quarrels, messes, a blaring TV, with people coming and going—chaos.
+But to walk into Corrine’s small quarters felt like a completely different world.
 All of her things were neatly stowed away, her bed carefully made, and the space even smelled differently than the rest of the house.
 I loved visiting her room, as it felt like an oasis of tranquility in a sea of crazy disarray.
 And it was in her little sanctuary that serene Corrine shared her life with me just a little.

-There was also a picture on her dresser of a boy.
-When I asked who he was, she told me he was Ty, and that they planned on getting married in a few years.
+A picture sat on her dresser of a boy.
+When I asked who he was, she told me his name was Ty, and that they planned on getting married in a few years.
 Married!
 I never knew a girl who had plans to get married!
 The only people I knew who were married were parents, and they were boring.
-She explained to me that her boyfriend’s name, Ty, was short for Tyrone, and he was visiting Spokane soon because he was in the Army and heading to a country called Vietnam.
-Tyrone wanted to see his girlfriend, and future wife before shipping out to Asia.

 And then Ty was gone.